mattermost/mattermost-handbook/operations/research-and-development/organization/core1.md

-# Channels
+# Core 1

-The Channels team is responsible for the Channels product within Mattermost including the Web, Mobile, and Desktop experiences of the Channels product.
+The Core 1 team is responsible for the some of the features within Mattermost:

 ## Areas of Ownership